 Checking for mold

 When you rent an apartment, you should be proactive in checking for mold.
 You should report any signs of mold to the landlord as soon as possible.
 This way, you’ll have fewer excuses and you’ll prevent an intractable problem.
 It’s best to have a mold inspection conducted by a qualified independent professional, but you should not rely on the landlord’s word.
-The landlord should have a mold inspector visit the property before deciding whether to refund the tenant’s rent.
+The landlord should have a mold inspector visit the property before deciding whether to refund the tenant’s rent and apartments for rent in st paul mn.

 If you suspect that your apartment has a problem with mold, you should write a letter to your landlord.
 In your letter, mention the type of mold and how you plan to deal with it.
 Be sure to include photos of the mold, too.
 Also, get in touch with the U.S. Environmental Protection Agency (EPA) to learn more about mold laws and landlord responsibilities.
 The landlord should also provide you with copies of any documents that can prove the presence of mold.